admiralakber/physio-rom/README.md

-This is important for people that have hurt their joints or for some other reason and cannot use their limbs to the full extent, such as after a fall, a stroke, or an accident.
+This is important for people that have hurt their joints or for some other reason and cannot use their limbs to the full extent, such as after a fall, a stroke, a dislocation, a fracture or an accident.

 [![It waves back](https://youtu.be/6p6oaIISKdM/0.jpg)](https://youtu.be/6p6oaIISKdM "It waves back")